devanshu-cosmo/ml-projects/VNTrading_Quant_Assignment/readme.md

 ### Update 1: Added a Grid Search feature that helps to find an optimal SMA window based on the performance metrics

 ### Update 2: Added a plot showing how the performance metrics vary with the variation in SMA window

+### Update 3: Added a function that considers non-zero transaction fees while backtesting the strategy